 Description: Photojournalism is a form of visual communication that documents the emotions, drama, suspense, and exhilaration of real-life events and people for diverse media outlets, including print and electronic media.
 As artists and storytellers, photojournalists create images that document our culture.
-These images capture both the momentous and the everyday circumstances of contemporary life and society.
-This course will teach students to understand photography as a form of visual communication, as they address aspects of photograph such as formal composition, narrative elements, aperture, shutter speed, power of color, dramatics of black/white, and more.
+These images capture the momentous and everyday circumstances of contemporary life and society.
+This course will teach students to understand photography as a form of visual communication as they address aspects of photography such as formal composition, narrative elements, aperture, shutter speed, power of color, the dramatics of black/white, and more.
 The photographs taken in the course may be used for the school newspaper.
-DSLR camera is required.